Charles Townshend (British Army officer): March to Baghdad

 The opening phase of the advance went spectacularly well against numerically superior opposition in difficult and hostile terrain and climate, most of the Ottoman forces fleeing or surrendering with comparatively little fighting.
 Townshend began his advance on 31 May 1915 when he had his 18-pounder artillery guns open fire on the Ottoman trenches while his men in the bellums outflanked the Ottoman positions.
 He called his advance on Amarah "Regatta Week" as his fleet began what he called a "vigorous and rapid pursuit by the naval flotilla on Amarah".
-He had a very low opinion of the Marsh Arabs whom he regarded as "great scoundrels and even murderers" good only for looting, dismissively referring to them as the "Salvation Army".
+He had a very low opinion of the Marsh Arabs whom he regarded as "great scoundrels and even murderers" good only for looting, and he dismissively referred them as the "Salvation Army".
 In the Ottoman Empire, the state religion was Sunni Islam and the Marsh Arabs, being Shia Muslims, were oppressed by the Ottoman state; Townshend could have won the Marsh Arabs over to the Allied cause had he been willing to take the time to cultivate them.
-A moment in the campaign that captured much attention occurred when Townshend sailed into Bahran on the Espiegle at about 2:00 am to promptly capture the town without a shot being fired, a dramatic action that in the minds of the public sealed his heroic aura.
-To move faster, he transferred his headquarters to the armed steamer Comet, which he personally led into the town of Kila Salih, where its one 12-pounder gun cut down the Ottoman cavalrymen guarding the town.
-Townshend wrote that "Kila Salih seemed a town as large as Kurna.
-There was a great display of white flags on all the houses ...".

-He met with a local sheik to tell him that 15,000 Anglo-Indian troops were advancing on Amarah, misinformation which, as intended, was promptly reported to the Ottoman commanders at Amarah.
-Amarah was taken on 3 June 1915, largely by bluff, with 2,000 Ottoman soldiers captured as prisoners of war.
-After taking Amarah, Townshend issued a press release-which completely ignored the role of his Indian soldiers, claiming that a mere 25 British soldiers and sailors commanded by himself had taken Amarah.
+A moment in the campaign that captured much attention occurred when Townshend sailed into Bahran on the Espiegle at about 2:00 am with the blue dome of Ezra's Tomb simmering in the light of a full moon in the distance to promptly capture the town without a shot being fired, a dramatic action in suitably exotic settling that in the minds of the public sealed his heroic aura.
+To move faster, he transferred his headquarters to the armed steamer Comet, which he personally led into the town of Kila Salih, where its one twelve-pounder gun cut down the Ottoman cavalrymen guarding the town.
+Townshend wrote that: "Kila Salih seemed a town as large as Kurna.
+There was a great display of white flags on all the houses...".
+He met with a local sheik to tell him that 15,000 Anglo-Indian troops were advancing on Amarah, a bit of misinformation which as he guessed it would be, was promptly reported to the Ottoman commanders at Amarah.
+Amarah was taken on 3 June 1915, largely by bluff, with two thousand Ottoman soldiers captured as prisoners of war.
+After taking Amarah, Townshend issued a press release-which completely ignored the role of his Indian soldiers-by claiming that a mere twenty-five British soldiers and sailors commanded by himself had taken Amarah.
 At Amarah, he took as one of the prizes of war a gigantic Persian carpet, which he had shipped back to England.
 He was popular with his men.
 McKnight of Sandhurst stated in an interview: